grst/pygenesig/docs/prepare_data.md

 A `$m \times n$` gene expression matrix with `$m$` genes and `$n$` samples.
 Depending on the method you may want to use either RPKM or raw counts.

 The object needs to be a 2d `numpy.array`.
-You can easily derive that matrix from a gct file using `pandas`
+You can easily derive that matrix from a gct file using `pandas`.

 ```python
 import pandas as pd